wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

     Since the WIS Global Caches do not cache recommended data, you will **not** see notifications on the topic `cache/a/wis2/<centre-id>/data/recommended/..`

-    The data-consumer must download data from the data-server hosted by the data-provider, using the canonical URL provided in the notifications on the topic `origin/a/wis2/<centre-id>/data/recommended/..`
+    The data consumer must download data from the data server hosted by the data provider, using the canonical URL provided in the notifications on the topic `origin/a/wis2/<centre-id>/data/recommended/...`

-In this practical session, you will create a new dataset with data policy 'recommended' using the dataset editor in the wis2box-webapp.
+In this practical session, you will create a new dataset with data policy 'recommended' using the dataset editor in wis2box-webapp.
 You will also learn how provide a self-hosted license and how to optionally add access control.

 !!! note "Aviation data in WIS2"

-    For this exercise you are asked to create a dataset to share METAR, a standard format for reporting aviation weather observations.
+    For this exercise you are asked to create a dataset to share METAR data, a standard format for reporting aviation weather observations.

-    Aviation data on WIS2 should always be shared as 'recommended' to align with the regulations for sharing aviation data as specified by the International Civil Aviation Organization (ICAO).
+    Aviation data on WIS2 should always be shared as 'recommended' in order to align with the regulations for sharing aviation data as specified by the International Civil Aviation Organization (ICAO).

 ## Preparation